Université de Moncton École de droit

-Université de Moncton Faculty of Law is one of only two law schools in the world offering a common law legal education taught entirely in French, the other being the University of Ottawa Faculty of Law.
+Université de Moncton Faculty of Law is the first, and one of only two law schools in the world offering a common law legal education taught entirely in French, the other being the University of Ottawa Faculty of Law.

 History

 The faculty was established in 1978 to respond to the needs of New Brunswick people and other Canadians, preferring a francophone education in common law.
 As a bilingual province, both constitutionally and in practice, New Brunswick is home to a francophone population who follow the common law tradition, unlike Quebec, which is governed by the Civil Code of Quebec.
 New Brunswick students, therefore, require a school that prepares them for law practice in other parts of Canada.

 The Honourable Michel Bastarache, former Puisne Justice on the Supreme Court of Canada, served as one of the first deans of the faculty.

 Admission

 The faculty admits students based on their GPA, extracurricular activities, interview, questionnaire, and reference letters.
 As classes are conducted entirely in French, proficiency in French is required.
 Like other francophone law schools in Canada, the Université de Moncton does not require that its students take the LSAT, although it does consider the LSAT score if provided.